Russian cosmism

 Russian cosmism (Russian: Русский космизм), or simply cosmism, is a philosophical and cultural movement that emerged in late 19th- and early 20th-century Russia, integrating science, religion, and metaphysics into a unified worldview.
-It is characterized by the belief in humanity’s cosmic destiny, the potential for immortality, and the use of scientific and technological advancements to achieve control over nature and explore space.
+It is characterized by the belief in humanity's cosmic destiny, the potential for immortality, and the use of scientific and technological advancements to achieve control over nature and explore space.

 At the beginning of the 20th century, there was a burst of scientific investigation into interplanetary travel, largely driven by fiction writers such as Jules Verne and H. G. Wells, which would influence philosophical movements like Russian cosmism.
 The movement was also influenced by Eastern Orthodox thought, Russian philosophy, and advancements in natural sciences.
 Key figures in Russian cosmism include Nikolai Fedorov, who advocated for the abolition of death and resurrection of ancestors through scientific means; and Konstantin Tsiolkovsky, whose work in astronautics and space travel laid the foundations for modern cosmonautics.
 Other notable thinkers, such as Vladimir Vernadsky and Alexander Chizhevsky, contributed ideas on the noosphere, biosphere, and cosmic influences on human life.

 Although suppressed during the Soviet era, cosmism influenced Soviet space exploration, transhumanism, and later philosophical movements.
 In the 21st century, Russian cosmism has gained renewed interest, particularly in discussions on space colonization, technological immortality, and the role of humanity in the universe.

 Theory

 Cosmism entailed a broad theory of natural philosophy, combining elements of religion and ethics with a history and philosophy of the origin, evolution, and future existence of the cosmos and humankind.
-It combined elements from both Eastern and Western philosophic traditions as well as from the Russian Orthodox Church.
+It combined elements from both Eastern and Western philosophical traditions as well as from the Russian Orthodox Church.